cmsodi/satdh/articles/space-debris-threat-to-our-space-environment/index.md

 There are two main types of space debris: natural debris such as meteoroids and artificial debris, which is created by human activities in space: spent rocket stages, defunct satellites and various other objects that were once part of a space mission.

-One of the key characteristics of space debris is its size, which can range from tiny fragments just a few millimeters in length to entire satellites that can measure several meters across.
+One of their key characteristics is its size, which can range from tiny fragments just a few millimeters in length to entire satellites that can measure several meters across.
 Another important characteristic is speed.
 Objects in space travel at incredible speeds, which can be hazardous if they collide with other objects or spacecraft.
 Orbital altitude is also a significant factor, as it determines the location of the object in space and its potential for collision with other objects.

 Studying space debris is important for several reasons:

 - the increasing amount of space junk in orbit around the Earth is a growing concern, as it creates a potential hazard to active satellites and space missions.;
 - it is crucial to understand the impact of space debris on our ability to use the  satellites on which we rely in our daily lives;
 - future space exploration missions may be impacted by the presence of space junk, and it is important to take measures to mitigate these risks.

-In short, understanding space debris is a crucial step towards ensuring the safety and sustainability of our use of space.
+In short, understanding space waste is a crucial step towards ensuring the safety and sustainability of our use of space.

 ## How Did Space Debris Come About?

 Space debris is a byproduct of humanity's pursuit of space exploration and the use of satellites for various purposes.
-The history of space debris begins with the launch of the first artificial satellite Sputnik by the Soviet Union in 1957.
+Their history  begins with the launch of the first artificial satellite Sputnik by the Soviet Union in 1957.
 This event marked the start of the Space Age which saw a rapid increase in the number of launches and the deployment of satellites into orbit around the Earth.

-With each launch and deployment the amount of artificial space debris in orbit increased.
+With each launch and deployment the amount of artificial space junk in orbit increased.
 This included spent rocket stages, defunct satellites and other objects that were once part of a space mission.
 The break-up of satellites due to mechanical failure or collisions with other objects in space also contributed to the rise of artificial space debris.

 ### Examples of space debris incidents

-Some examples of space debris incidents are:
+Some examples are:

 - In 2007, China conducted an anti-satellite test that destroyed one of its own weather satellites, and created more than 3,000 pieces of debris, some of which are still in orbit and pose a collision risk.